-Dr Subhash Chaudhary, is the Chief of the Division of Pediatric Infectious Diseases.
-He earned his medical degree from All India Institute of Medical Sciences, New Delhi, India.
-After completing residency in Pediatrics and fellowship in Pediatrics Infectious Diseases at St Jude Children research Hospital he has been at SIU School of Medicine.
-He is the Chairman of Infection Prevention and Control at St John’s Hospital.
-He served as Chairman of Pediatrics at Memorial Medical Center for 21 years.
-He has authored work on Pneumocystis Pneumonia and Group A Streptococcal infections in children.
+Dr Subhash Chaudhary is a professor of clinical pediatrics at SIU School of Medicine, specializing in pediatric infectious diseases.
+He earned his medical degree from All India Institute of Medical Sciences in New Delhi, India.
+He has been with SIU Medicine since completing a residency in pediatrics and a fellowship in pediatrics infectious diseases at St Jude Children Research Hospital in Memphis, TN.
+Chaudhary is the Chair of Infection Prevention and Control at St John’s Hospital, and served as Chair of Pediatrics at Memorial Medical Center for 21 years.
+Board certified in pediatrics and pediatric infectious diseases, he has authored work on Pneumocystis Pneumonia and Group A Streptococcal infections in children.

 Education & training